vjoh/ttweet/README.txt

 	- Sample.txt

 Instructions for Running Client and Server
-Make sure your in the working directory where the ttweetcli and ttweetser files are stored before attempting to run either files.
+Make sure you are in the working directory where the ttweetcli and ttweetser files are stored before attempting to run either files.

 Note: you must run the ttweetser.py file to start up the ttweet server, before attempting to upload or download messages with ttweet client.